 Yes, groups of friends can try to request the same class-slots (same class, same session, same time, same site), but, unfortunately, as we receive thousands of applications for our summer program, we cannot accommodate individual requests to place groups of friends in the same class.

 What happened to Courageous' Summer Sailing Program at UMass/Boston on Dorchester Bay?

-While we respect that the UMass location is a geographic convenience, we hope that the positive changes including an optional extended day (8 AM to 5 PM) and intermediate/advanced programs that run for 3 or 6 weeks in all kinds of weather will keep you and your family at Courageous for the coming season.
+While we respect that the UMass location was a geographic convenience, we hope that the positive changes including an optional extended day (8 AM to 5 PM) and intermediate/advanced programs that run for 3 or 6 weeks in all kinds of weather will keep you and your family at Courageous for the coming season.